cguntur/wp-category-dropdown/readme.txt

 2. Dropdown widget display on the front end

 == Changelog ==
+= 1.2 =
+* The plugin works with the custom category base in permalinks settings

 = 1.1 =
 * Fixed the issue of sub categories not showing up properly